Common Questions About Workers’ Compensation

 - What are workers’ compensation settlements?

-Larry Pitt & Associates has protected the rights of injured workers in Philadelphia and beyond for the last three decades.
-If you suffered a work place injury, or if your loved one was hurt on the job, we want to hear your story.
-Please call 888.PITT.LAW or fill out our contact form to schedule an appointment.
-We are proud to serve workers in and around Berks, Bucks, Chester, Delaware, Montgomery and Philadelphia Counties.
+Larry Pitt & Associates has protected the rights of injured workers in Philadelphia and beyond for more than three decades.
+If you suffered a workplace injury, or if your loved one was hurt on the job, we want to hear your story.
+Please call 888-PITT-LAW or fill out our contact form to schedule an appointment.
+We are proud to serve workers in and around Berks County, Bucks County, Chester County, Delaware County, Montgomery County, and Philadelphia County.

 What is workers’ compensation insurance?